 First, go to FunnelKit’s store checkout page.
 Here, click on the “Create Store Checkout” button.

 Next, you need to choose a template for your checkout page.
-Here are different templates available.
+Here are the different templates available.

 Also, from the menu, you can choose which page builder to use or customize your checkout page.